Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Introduction

-Although significant progress has been made in the complete market setting, in the words by \textit{Englezos and Karatzas} \cite{Eng09}, \textquotedblleft The existence of an optimal portfolio/consumption pair in an incomplete market is an open question. $\ldots$, and new methodologies are needed to handle the problem.\textquotedblright\ Therefore, in this paper, we are interested in the general incomplete semimartingale framework and aim to prove the existence and uniqueness of the optimal solution of this path dependent optimization problem by using convex duality analysis.
-To the best of our knowledge, our work is the first one which aims to solve the continuous time expected utility maximization problem with consumption habit formation in general incomplete financial markets.
-However, we also refer the readers to the very recent work by \textit{Muraviev} \cite{adRoman}, which treats the additive habit formation and random endowment in the discrete time incomplete markets using a very different analysis.\\
+The study of habit formation in modern economics dates back to {Hicks} \cite{Hicks} in $1965$ and {Ryder and Heal} \cite{Heal} in $1973$.
+More recently, there have been some important contributions in complete It\^{o} processes markets; see {Detemple and Zapatero} \cite{detemple91,detemple92}, {Schroder and Skiadas} \cite{Schroder01072002}, {Munk} \cite{Munk}, {Detemple and Karatzas} \cite{Detemple2003265} and {Englezos and Karatzas} \cite{Eng09}.
+Several pioneering work have derived the explicit feedback form of the optimal policies under different assumptions and market models.
+However, in the words by {Englezos and Karatzas} \cite{Eng09}, ``The existence of an optimal portfolio/consumption pair in an incomplete market is an open question\,\ldots, and new methodologies are needed to handle the problem.''
+Therefore, in this paper, we are interested in the general incomplete semimartingale framework and aim to prove the existence and uniqueness of the optimal solution to this path dependent optimization problem.